dmlc/xgboost/doc/prediction.rst

 Predictor
 *********

-There are 2 predictors in XGBoost (3 if you have enabled the one-api plugin), namely ``cpu_predictor`` and ``gpu_predictor``.
+There are 2 predictors in XGBoost (3 if you have the one-api plugin enabled), namely ``cpu_predictor`` and ``gpu_predictor``.
 The default option is ``auto`` so that XGBoost can employ some heuristics for saving GPU memory during training.
 They might have slight different outputs due to floating point errors.